The Devil's Henchman: Plot

 Arno and the contact investigates a box from Bill's warehouse and discovers that it is empty instead of containing furs as declared.
 They suspect that the furs have been removed at sea and never entered the dock, but they cannot determine how the stolen cargo was then delivered to shore to be apprehended by Tip.
-Arno returns to Connie's in the evening and a regular at the bar, a retired old sea captain (Harry Shannon), recognizes Arno.
+Arno returns to Connie's in the evening and a regular at the bar, a retired old sea captain, recognizes Arno.
 Arno, however, does not reveal any information about who he is.
 Later Arno slips Rhino a drink with knockout drops, and goes to investigate the plumber's shop.
 There he discovers a hidden trap door that leads down to the water.

 The morning after, Tip tells Arno and Rhino that they will be doing a job that night.
 He warns them not to leave each other's sight.
-Through information from his regular contact, an organ grinder (Julian Rivero), Arno sends a message to the authorities to tell about what is going down, but Connie somehow intercepts it.
+Through information from his regular contact, an organ grinder, Arno sends a message to the authorities to tell about what is going down, but Connie somehow intercepts it.
 Rhino and Arno meet with the boss of the smuggler gang, who is revealed to be the old sea captain Arno met the night before.
 All the men take a row boat out to the ship and steal a shipment of furs that have been packaged together.
 They bring the furs by boat in on the water under the plumbing store and pass the bales up through the trap door.
 The police are waiting in the store to arrest the gang, since Connie has tipped them off after getting Arno's message.
 Later, Connie tells Arno that she had been trying to capture the murderers of her husband, the captain of a freighter.
 All the time she suspected that Arno was no real criminal because "he danced too well for a dock rat."